Leon Reid IV: Proto-street art/ VERBS

-New York Period/Darius Jones
+New York period/Darius Jones

-Leon IV's Move to Brooklyn, NY in 1998 proved transitional.
+Leon IV's move to Brooklyn, New York, in 1998 proved transitional.
 While attending Pratt Institute he met film students Quenell Jones and Brad Downey.
-The pair were interested in filming a documentary (later titled Public Discourse) on the burgeoning New York street art scene and asked Leon IV if he would be their first subject.
-With Leon IV's approval, the three became a street art trio, often executing and filming installations simultaneously.
+The pair were interested in filming a documentary (later titled Public Discourse) on the burgeoning New York City street-art scene and asked Leon IV if he would be their first subject.
+With Leon IV's approval, the three became a street-art trio, often executing and filming installations simultaneously.
 After months behind the camera, Downey began assisting in Leon IV's installations and gradually shifted gears from documentarian to street artist.
 "Brad soon found himself working alongside Leon, eventually donning a costume himself...Leon remembered exactly how it felt to be new to the scene, how hard it was to learn the ropes and secrets...So he willingly took Brad under his wing.
 He shared all of his years of experience, all the trials and errors, never making Brad pay his dues to nearly the degree expected of him earlier in his own career."

-As author Ed Zipco writes in "The Adventures of Darius and Downey".
+As Ed Zipco writes in The Adventures of Darius and Downey.
 Thames & Hudson, 2008.

-While on summer break ('00) in Cincinnati.
-Leon IV made a drastic creative decision.
+While on summer break (2000) in Cincinnati, Leon IV made a drastic creative decision.
 He put a complete end to writing VERBS, and at the suggestion of friend Andre Hyland, began signing his new works under the pen-name Darius Jones (a fake name he gave to a reporter when interviewed as VERBS).
 The new vein of work was characterized by sweeping roller-paint graffiti laced with positive and witty messages.
 The artist Swoon recalled: "In one conversation with Darius, he told me how he realized there was already so much negativity in the city, especially within the public's perception of graffiti." [he said] "Why don't we try to make something that is big and illegal and positive?"

-Style Shift
+Style shift

 As Darius Jones, Leon IV developed a, lyrical, romantic quality that separated further from his work as VERBS.
-Moreover, he leaped from a primarily aerosol based genre to work increasingly with steel, pushing the limits of 3-dimensional street art, a then scantly explored possibility of the art form, with the exception of J.J.
+Moreover, he leaped from a primarily aerosol-based genre to work increasingly with steel, pushing the limits of three-dimensional street art, a then scantly explored possibility of the art form, with the exception of J.J.
 Veronis and Revs.

-Furthermore, by providing official titles to his illegal works, such as "Fleur D'acier" and "The Kiss", Leon IV urged the public to consider street art as more than a random act of vandalism.
+Furthermore, by providing official titles to his illegal works, such as Fleur D'acier and The Kiss, Leon IV urged the public to consider street art as more than a random act of vandalism.
 On his return to Brooklyn, he shared his new developments with Downey who by then had become a practicing street artist.